-Step 1: Go to the CUNY portal at www.cuny.edu and select eSIMS.

-Step 2: The York College eSIMS homepage will open, welcoming you to York College eSIMS.
-If you have active stops, a view stop details.

-STOP NOTICE will open and you may not be able to continue with registration.
-To view your stops, select

-Step 3: If no stops exist, you will be able to continue and select Registration then Spring 2012.

-Step 4: To ADD classes, enter the 4-digit course code for each class in the numbered boxes and then select Add.
+- Step 1: Go to the CUNY portal at www.cuny.edu and select eSIMS. - The York College eSIMS homepage will open, welcoming you to York College eSIMS.
+If you have active stops, a STOP NOTICE will open and you may not be able to continue with registration.
+To view your stops, select view stop details. - Step 3: If no stops exist, you will be able to continue and select Registration then Spring 2012. - Step 4: To ADD classes, enter the 4-digit course code for each class in the numbered boxes and then select Add.
 If the added courses were available, you will receive a message that displays your registered courses.
-If any course you tried to add is unavailable, you will receive a message that displays the problem(s) with the select REPLACE after the course you wish to replace.
-Enter the new 4-digit course code in the REPLACE
+If any course you tried to add is unavailable, you will receive a message that displays the problem(s) with the course. - To REPLACE a course that was previously added with another course (or different section of the same course), select REPLACE after the course you wish to replace.
+Enter the new 4-digit course code in the REPLACE WITH box.

-Step 5: To REPLACE a course that was previously added with another course (or different section of the same course), reflect box.
 Review your selection and then click on REPLACE (if correct) or CANCEL (if the change should not be completed).
-If the class is available, your course listing will reflect the change.

-WITH

-Step 6: not

-To DROP a course, select DROP after the course you wish to drop.
-Choose the DROP option only if you do choose to replace it with another course.
-If the class has been dropped, your course listing will immediately the change.
-Administrative fees may be applied if you drop a class.

-Step 7: You can continue to Add, Replace or Drop more classes.

-Step 8: It is essential that you sign off your eSIMS account and log out of your CUNY portal account when you have completed your session.
+If the class is available, your course listing will reflect the change. - Step 6: To DROP a course, select DROP after the course you wish to drop.
+Choose the DROP option only if you do not choose to replace it with another course.
+If the class has been dropped, your course listing will immediately reflect the change.
+Administrative fees may be applied if you drop a class. - Step 7: You can continue to Add, Replace or Drop more classes. - Step 8: It is essential that you sign off your eSIMS account and log out of your CUNY portal account when you have completed your session.